 Almost everyone will, at some point in their life, yearn for a chance to change career.
+Don’t fall for the career scam.
 Maybe you’ve hit a glass ceiling and feel like you can’t continue to progress.
 Maybe you’re sick of the daily grind and wish you could work from home.
 Or, maybe you feel like after 20 years in the office it’s time to pursue your real dream of becoming an author or an inventor.
 It is possible to change career partway through your working life, but responding to a classified ad promising you the training you need to start that new career isn’t the best way to do it.

 How Does The Career Scam Work?

-The career opportunity scam comes in a few different flavours.
+The career opportunity scam comes in a few different flavors.
 One common type of scam offers you the chance to buy into a franchise, or to have the chance to work as a company representative with exclusive control of your immediate territory.

 Another popular scam is to offer you, for a fee, the training and contacts you need in order to succeed as an author, inventor, proofreader, or video game tester.
 When you pay the cash, you get a “kit”, an instruction manual, or some perfunctory training materials, and then you’re left on your own.
 In the case of the first scam, you could end up paying a lot of money for some basic products that you have no chance of selling.
 In the second scam, the training materials you receive are usually no better than stuff you could find on the Internet for free.